Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Directions:

 - Place double fold bias right side down.
 Any bias tape should have one side slightly smaller than the other side.
 Take the smaller side and match the edge to the edge of the fabric strip as shown below.
-Use plenty pins.
+Use lots of pins.

-- Run a line of stitches right on top of the fold in the small side.
+- Run a straight stitch line right on top of the fold in the small side.

 - Flip the bias towards the raw edges of the fabric strip (to the right in this particular case).